Site 2: Lounge Room

 Longing (Camilla)

-Camilla is a two-dimensional interpretation of Troy Emery's 2024 sculpture Lupa, an amorphous animal like companion.
-The excess tendrils of yarn extended and embellished, dripping down out of the plane of the woven surface towards the floor, stretching the silhouette of the animal figure, bringing it into the space.
+Longing (Camilla) is a two-dimensional interpretation of Troy Emery’s 2024 sculpture Lupa, an amorphous animal-like companion.
+In the domestic site of Walsh Street, Camilla echoes Boyd Family life with their pet cat of the same name.
+The excess tendrils of yarn drip down out of the plane of the woven surface towards the floor, stretching the silhouette of the animal figure and evoking emotion and memory.